Fiorello Henry La Guardia

 Died aged c.
 65

-Fiorello Henry La Guardia (/fiəˈrɛloʊ ləˈɡwɑːrdiə/; born Fiorello Enrico La Guardia, Italian pronunciation: [fjoˈrɛllo enˈriːko la ˈɡwardja]) (December 11, 1882 – September 20, 1947) was an American politician.
-He is best known for being the 99th Mayor of New York City for three terms from 1934 to 1945 as a Republican.
+Fiorello Henry La Guardia (; born Fiorello Enrico La Guardia, Italian pronunciation: [fjoˈrɛllo enˈriːko la ˈɡwardja]; December 11, 1882 – September 20, 1947) was an American politician.
+He is best known for being the 99th Mayor of New York City for three terms from 1934 to 1945 as a pro-New Deal liberal progressive Republican.
 Previously he had been elected to Congress in 1916 and 1918, and again from 1922 through 1930.
 Irascible, energetic, and charismatic, he craved publicity and is acclaimed as one of the greatest mayors in American history.
 Only five feet, two inches (1.57 m) tall, he was called "the Little Flower" (Fiorello is Italian for "little flower").
 La Guardia, a Republican who appealed across party lines, was very popular in New York during the 1930s.
 As a New Dealer, he supported President Franklin D. Roosevelt, a Democrat, and in turn Roosevelt heavily funded the city and cut off patronage for La Guardia's enemies.
 La Guardia revitalized New York City and restored public faith in City Hall.
 He unified the transit system, directed the building of low-cost public housing, public playgrounds, and parks, constructed airports, reorganized the police force, defeated the powerful Tammany Hall political machine, and reestablished employment on merit in place of patronage jobs.
-La Guardia was a domineering leader who verged on authoritarianism but whose reform politics were carefully tailored to address the sentiments of his diverse constituency.
-He defeated a corrupt Democratic machine, presided during a depression and a world war, made the city the model for New Deal welfare and public works programs, and championed immigrants and ethnic minorities.
-He succeeded with the support of a sympathetic president.
-He secured his place in history as a tough-minded reform mayor who helped clean out corruption, bring in gifted experts, and fix upon the city a broad sense of responsibility for its own citizens.
-His administration engaged new groups that had been kept out of the political system, gave New York its modern infrastructure, and raised expectations of new levels of urban possibility.DbPedia
+La Guardia is also remembered for his WNYC radio program "Talk to the People," which aired from December 1941 until December 1945.
+La Guardia was seen as a domineering leader who verged on authoritarian but whose reform politics were carefully tailored to address the sentiments of his diverse constituency.
+He won elections against the historically corrupt Tammany Hall political system, presided during the Great Depression and World War II, implemented New Deal welfare and public works programs in the city, and gave political support to immigrants and ethnic minorities.
+He was also supported by President Roosevelt.
+La Guardia was known as a reform mayor who helped clean out corruption, brought in experts, and made the city responsible for its own citizens.
+His administration engaged new groups that had been kept out of the political system, gave New York its modern infrastructure, and raised expectations to new levels of urban possibility.DbPedia

 Commemorated on 1 plaque